-Why do we collect personal information?
+Why do we collect and use personal information?

 We are required by a number of laws to collect personal information including the National Health Act 1953 (Cth) and the Human Services (Medicare) Act 1973 (Cth).

-If you do not provide us with your personal information, we may not be able to provide you with our services, engage in business with you or respond to your enquiries.
+If you do not provide us with your personal information, we may not be able to provide you with our Services, engage in business with you or respond to your enquiries.

 What types of personal information do we collect?

-In the case of Residents, we collect information such as your name, date of birth, contact details, Medicare details, details of the site where aged care services are supplied and relevant sensitive health information including medical history, results of investigations, and information about current prescriptions and medication regimens.
+If we provide Services to you or relating to you, we collect your personal information (directly or indirectly) which may include, but is not limited to, your name, date of birth, contact details, Medicare details, details of the location where aged care services are supplied and relevant health information including genetic information and other health information such as medical history, results of investigations, and information about current prescriptions and medication regimens.

 How do we collect personal information?

-Who do we disclose personal information to?
+To whom do we disclose personal information?

-the doctor who made the referral so that it can be used in your medical care;
+- your healthcare professional(s) so that it can be used in your medical care;

 Non-clinical information, such as your Medicare details, will be used for administrative purposes such as claiming payment for the services provided to you.